EV Charging Infrastructure for Government and Large-Scale Projects

 • Site assessment and feasibility

-We review site conditions, electrical capacity and infrastructure constraints before defining the appropriate charging approach.
+We assess site conditions, electrical capacity and infrastructure constraints before the delivery path is defined.

 • Infrastructure planning

-We design EV charging systems based on how the site will actually be used, including future expansion requirements.
+We plan EV charging systems around how the site will actually operate, including staged expansion where required.

 • System design and charger selection

-We recommend charger types and configurations suited to the project - not generic templates.
+We recommend charger types and system configurations suited to the project, not generic one-size-fits-all templates.

 • Testing and commissioning

-All systems are tested, commissioned and verified prior to handover.
+Systems are tested, commissioned and checked before final handover.

 • Compliance and certification

-Required electrical certification and compliance documentation is provided at completion.
+Required compliance documentation and certification are provided at completion.

 Project delivery approach

-Our delivery model is designed to reduce risk, avoid rework and ensure clarity throughout the project.
+Our delivery approach is designed to reduce ambiguity, avoid rework and maintain clear scope across the project lifecycle.

 Step 1 - Scope and assessment

-We review the site, electrical capacity and project requirements to establish feasibility and constraints.
+We review the site, electrical capacity and project requirements to establish feasibility, constraints and likely delivery needs.

 Step 2 - Design and proposal

-We define the infrastructure approach, installation method and any staged rollout required.
+We define the infrastructure approach, charger strategy, installation method and any staged rollout requirements.

 Step 3 - Installation delivery